toss/es-git/docs/reference/classes/Remote.md

 > **fetch**(`refspecs`, `options`?, `signal`?): `Promise`\<`void`\>

-Download new data and update tips
+Download new data and update tips.

 Convenience function to connect to a remote, download the data, disconnect and update the remote-tracking branches.